the gender of the animal is not known or is not important or relevant,

 and off-ramps, with no traffic signal lights, providing a relatively

-safe means of high-speed vehicle traffic, usually limited to cars,
+safe means of high-speed vehicle traffic between distant places.

 expressway: a paved country